 This subclause contains state diagrams.
 A state diagram of an information object class defines permitted states of this information object class and the transitions between those states.
 A state is expressed in terms of individual attribute values or a combination of attribute values or involvement in relationships of the information object class being defined.
-This shall be a UML compliant state diagram.
+This shall be a UML compliant state machine diagram (see 15.4 of [UML2]).